Luxor African Film Festival

-The Luxor African Film Festival (LAFF) is an annual film festival for African cinema in Luxor, Egypt.
+The Luxor African Film Festival (LAFF) is an annual film festival for African cinema held in Luxor, Egypt.
+Founded in 2012, the Luxor African Film Festival is run by the Independent Shabab Foundation (ISF).
 In October 2019 the Malmö Arab Film Festival recognized LAFF for having "made great strides and [become] one of the most important festivals specialized in African cinema".

-Luxor African Film Festival is run by the Independent Shabab Foundation (ISF).
-Writer Sayed Fouad and director Azza al-Husseny were involved as cofounders.
-First conceived in mid-2010, the first festival took place in February 2012.
+Writer Sayed Fouad and director Azza al-Husseny were involved as festival's cofounders.
+First conceived in mid-2010, the first edition took place in February 2012.

 Awards

 The festival awards prizes for both short and long films.
 In 2013 the prizes were as follows: